MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-When cluster is deployed on the remote host, the IP address of the remote host along with the SSH credentails needs to be specified for the host.
+To configure a remote host, you need to set the connection type to `remote` and provide the IP address of the remote host, along with its SSH credentials.

 ```yaml
 hosts: